 Bali is an Indonesian island located in the westernmost end of the Lesser Sunda Islands, lying between Java to the west and Lombok to the east.

-favorite tourist destination, known for its natural attractions, perfect climate and relaxed atmosphere.
+Bali is Indonesia's favorite tourist destination, known for its natural attractions, perfect climate and relaxed atmosphere.
 This island of flowers, temples and friendly people is considered a real gem by travelers worldwide.

 In addition to spas and archaeological attractions, surfing and scuba diving in Bali remain a principle interest for water sport enthusiasts around the world.